Indian River Life-Saving Station: An Interesting Delaware Coastal Museum

 Keeper’s Office

-The keeper had his office in this front room.
-Also here are some of the amusements the surfmen enjoyed in their downtime, including a piano.
+The keeper had his office in this front room with some amusements the surfmen enjoyed in their downtime.

 Upstairs Rooms